drobnik/valhalla-engine/README.md

 ### Windows

-There may occur some issues on Windows while configuring stack but if you want, you can
+There are some issues with stack configuration on Windows but if you want, you can
 [give it a try](https://docs.haskellstack.org/en/stable/install_and_upgrade/#windows).\
 Additionally, you would need